Dynamite00/Dynamite00/README.md

 Welcome to HyeonKyo Uhm's Github !

-I am studying programming language and cs basic knowledge to become a programmer.
+I am studying programming language and cs basic knowledge.

 Right now I feel that I am lacking a lot, but I am working hard and will achieve it.